Anglo-Indian people: Present communities

 Today, there are estimated to be 350,000-400,000 Anglo-Indians living in India, most of whom are based in the cities of Kolkata, Chennai, Bangalore, Mumbai, Delhi, Hyderabad, Ratlam, Kochi, Pune, Kollam, Secunderabad, Mysuru, Mangaluru, Kolar Gold Fields, Kanpur, Lucknow, Agra, Varanasi, Madurai, Coimbatore, Pothanur, Tiruchirapalli, The Nilgiris, and a few in Hospet and Hatti Gold Mines.
-Anglo-Indians also live in the towns of Alappuzha, Kozhikode, Cannanore (Kannur) in the South Indian state of Kerala also at Goa and Pondicherry and in some towns of Bihar such as Jamalpur, McCluskieganj and in Uttarakhand such as Dehradun, Jharkhand such as Ranchi, Dhanbad and West Bengal such as Asansol, Kharagpur, Kalimpong.
-A significant number of this population resides in Odisha's Khurda and some in Cuttack.
+Anglo-Indians also live in Goa and in Pondicherry.
+Significant populations also reside in the towns of Alappuzha, Kozhikode, and Cannanore (Kannur) in Kerala; Jamalpur in Bihar; Dehradun in Uttarkhand; Ranchi, McCluskieganj, and Dhanbad in Jharkand; Asansol, Kharagpur, and Kalimpong in West Bengal; and Khurda and Cuttack in Odisha.
 However, the Anglo-Indian population has dwindled over the years with most people migrating abroad or to other parts of the country.
 Tangasseri in Kollam city is the only place in Kerala State where Anglo-Indian tradition is maintained.
 However, almost all the colonial structures there have disappeared, except the Tangasseri Lighthouse built by the British in 1902.

 Most of the Anglo-Indians overseas are concentrated in Britain, Australia, Canada, United States, and New Zealand, while some have settled in European countries like Switzerland, Germany, and France.
 According to the Anglo-Indians who have settled in Australia, integration for the most part has not been difficult.
 The community in Burma frequently intermarried with the local Anglo-Burmese community but both communities suffered from adverse discrimination since Burma's military took over the government in 1962, with most having now left the country to settle overseas.